gutenbergtools/gutenbergsite/site/about/partners_affiliates.md

 ### Projekt Gutenberg DE
 [Projekt Gutenberg-DE](http://gutenberg.spiegel.de).
 German literature.
 This was the second site to ask Michael Hart to use the Project Gutenberg name and concept, for German-language content.
 Currently run by a for-profit organization (Hille + Partner GbR), PG-DE provides free eBooks via their Web site, as well as selling eBooks on CD or DVD.
 For more information about PG-DE, read this German [Wikipedia article](http://de.wikipedia.org/wiki/Projekt_Gutenberg-DE).
 PG-DE runs their own Distributed Proofreaders site for content they distribute, but claims copyright on their work.
 The content from the central [Distributed Proofreaders](http://www.pgdp.net) does not have such restrictions, and is intended for unlimited redistribution.

-### Project Gutenberg Europe
-*This site seems to no longer be active or functional.* [Project Gutenberg Europe](http://pge.rastko.net), with an emphasis on European languages and cultures.
-Proofreading is accomplished with the help of [Distributed Proofreading Europe](http://dp.rastko.net).

 ### Project Gutenberg Self Publishing Portal
 The Project Gutenberg self publishing portal is available at [self.gutenberg.org](http://self.gutenberg.org).
 It is provided by the Project Gutenberg Consortia Center, and is intended as a highly usable alternative to the main Project Gutenberg site for contemporary authors.
 Self-published works are welcome, as are works published previously.